usaid-cs/yesterday-i-learned/random.md

 - On Elon Musk's angular truck, or how designs are sometimes less important than features: ["when you are building something for practical use (as most trucks are) then when it comes to design ideas *form follows function*.
 If you can't meet the functional purposes of your product, it doesn't matter how innovative your design is because you have a failed product on arrival."](https://www.reddit.com/r/changemyview/comments/e0ktha/cmv_elons_new_cybertruck_is_awesome_and_a_bold/).
 - Restaurants take cash so they don't need to write it down as taxable.
 - Each housing start is a new unit of housing started building during a period of time.
-- [神韵 is a Falun Gong thing](https://www.scpr.org/news/2018/04/27/82543/shen-yun-chinese-falun-gong/).
-It even says 法輪大法好 right in the play.
 - If every [giant box of diapers](https://www.costco.ca/kirkland-signature-supreme-diapers%2C-size-1-6.product.100283597.html) contains 192 diapers, and every baby uses 9600 diapers in their first 3 years, then you're buying 50 boxes.
 - Priscilla, from Latin *prisca* -> *priscus* -> *prior*, [ultimately](https://en.wiktionary.org/wiki/prior#Latin) means "ancient".
 - Adding a dry towel in the dryer [shortens drying time](https://www.bchydro.com/powersmart/residential/savings-and-rebates/everyday-electricity-saving-tips.html?WT.mc_id=rd_21tips)?